electronick1/LLAssembly/README.md

 result = agent.invoke({
     "messages": [
-        SystemMessage("Control in-game MPC unit based on the provided commands."), HumanMessage("Go to 5,5 if you see enemy on the road attack him and run to 7,7"), ]
+        SystemMessage("Control in-game NPC unit based on the provided commands."), HumanMessage("Go to 5,5 if you see enemy on the road attack him and run to 7,7"), ]
 })